thefalked/source_code_otserv/README.md

 cd lua-5.1.4/ && sudo make linux && make install && cd ..
 sudo ./autogen.sh && sudo ./configure --enalbe-mysql --enable-server-diag
 ```

-after runing without errors
+#### After runing without errors

-2. go to the file `Makefile` as root/sudo and search for the word `LDFLAGS =` and chage to `LDFLAGS = -pthread`
+2. Go to the file `Makefile` as root/sudo and search for the word `LDFLAGS =` and chage to `LDFLAGS = -pthread`

-3. above that in the line that has `LIBS =` in the end of the line add `-ldl` becoming `-lmysqlclient -llua -lcrypto -lcryptopp -lboost_filesystem -lboost_date_time -lboost_system -lboost_regex -lboost_thread -lz  -lxml2 -ldl`
+3. Above that in the line that has `LIBS =` in the end of the line add `-ldl` becoming `LIBS = -lmysqlclient -llua -lcrypto -lcryptopp -lboost_filesystem -lboost_date_time -lboost_system -lboost_regex -lboost_thread -lz  -lxml2 -ldl`

-4. save the file with the changes an run `sudo ./build.sh`
+4. Save the file with the changes an run `sudo ./build.sh`

-the file server will be named has `theforgottenserver`.
+The file server will be named has `theforgottenserver`.

-you can move him to your otserv paste and then give `sudo chmod 777 theforgottenserver`.
+You can move him to your otserv paste and then give `sudo chmod 777 theforgottenserver`.

-to open the server just use `./theforgottenserver` without sudo.
+To open the server just use `./theforgottenserver` without sudo.